Devuélveme a mi chica: Lyrical content

 The narrator proceeds to burn the boy's jersey.
 To his dismay, the boy buys five or six more.
 Consequently, the narrator makes plans to destroy the boy's car.
 He announces that the boy will die and that the girl will return to him.

 The lyrics of the song have been described as defying the cliché model of masculinity.
 Instead of chronicling a violent and physical encounter, the narrator uses an unexpected and mischievous method to take revenge: itchy powders.

 Release

 The song was originally released as a single in Spain, in 1985.
-When it was released internationally, it faced scrutiny because of its lyrics, and was partially censored in México.
+When it was released internationally, it faced scrutiny because of its lyrics, and was partially censored in Mexico.
 The lyrics include the word "mamón" (literally "sucker") which in Mexico is quite offensive (much stronger than "jerk").
 Therefore, an edited version for the radio was released.
 The phrasing was then changed to "sufre, sufre".